Platko-Bratko/tik-tak-toe/CODE_OF_CONDUCT.md

 ## Ban Policy

-Contributors with the username **BaGreal2** are explicitly disallowed from contributing to this repository.
+Contributors with the username **ThunderFlight** are explicitly disallowed from contributing to this repository.
 Any interactions, issues, or pull requests from this user will be immediately closed and ignored.

 ## Reporting Issues